Updated May 2023

 Los Angeles, California, may be one of the most famous cities on earth, and for good reason: it’s packed with sights and experiences that are familiar to much of the world thanks to all of the movies, TV shows, and music videos set there.
 But beyond the Hollywood sign, the tours of movie studios, and the glow of theme park lights, there’s so much more to see and do in this iconic Southern California city.
 From international cuisine, to pristine natural parks and beaches, to world-class museums and concert halls, LA’s got something for everyone.
 If it’s your first time visiting, here’s where to go and what to see in Los Angeles.

-The list of LA’s must-see attractions make up a familiar bucket list: the Universal Studios Hollywood theme park (and, a bit further south, Disneyland), Mann’s Chinese Theater, the Hollywood Walk of Fame, Rodeo Drive, Beverly Hills, Muscle Beach, the Griffith Observatory, the Santa Monica Pier.
+LA’s must-see attractions make up a familiar bucket list: the Universal Studios Hollywood theme park (and, a bit further south, Disneyland), Mann’s Chinese Theater, the Hollywood Walk of Fame, Rodeo Drive, Beverly Hills, Muscle Beach, the Griffith Observatory, the Santa Monica Pier.
 Visiting any of these spots will make your Instagram feed look like you’re vacationing on the set of a movie.

 HI Los Angeles Santa Monica is the perfect place to base yourself if you want to do it all.
 A quick walk from the hostel at the Santa Monica pier, you can even buy tickets for Starline tours, which runs hop-on/hop-off shuttles to lots of the area’s top attractions.